-During Physical Education, no earrings at all are allowed, (please refer to the P.E Policy).
+During Physical Education, no earrings at all are allowed.
 Newly pierced ears require six weeks before sleepers can be removed.
-To avoid situations where children miss P.E. lessons, because they cannot remove their ear rings, parents should arrange for ears to be pierced at the start of the six-week summer holiday.
+To avoid situations where children miss

+P.E. lessons, because they cannot remove their ear rings, parents should arrange for ears to be pierced at the start of the six-week summer holiday.
 Watches should not be worn in P.E., Games or Swimming days to reduce the possibility of them being lost.
 Make up is not permitted in school, e.g. nail varnish.